 This is the ORIGIN of the “I am ObamaCare” picture.
-I’m the one who wrote it, photographed it and posted it.
+I’m the one who wrote it, photographed it and posted it on October 20, 2011.
 That’s me in the picture.
 This is my story.
-I never knew my simple “I am Obamacare” image would wind up all over the web including facebook, tumblr, and even MoveOn.org.
+I never knew my simple “I am Obamacare” image would wind up all going viral on every corner of the web!
 I am happy for you to share my image anywhere but I would appreciate it if you credited it correctly.
 I keep seeing it incorrectly credited when I find it.
 And if you have shared it, please let me know.
 I’d love to see it.
 Thank you!

 I am ObamaCare.
 Thanks to President Obama’s Health Care Reform, I was able to get PCIP Insurance after I was diagnosed with a uterus full of tumors in the ER.
 This insurance allowed me to get the surgery I needed to get well.

 January 23, 2012 – Featured on Mother Jones

 January 29, 2012 – Featured on Daily Kos